 THE GORY DETAILS

 THE GORY DETAILS - age 20, 1997-present. guitar/vocals/songwriting.
 I became obsessed with gory movies, serial killers, and the concept of death, so all the songs were about ghoulish things.
 Lineup: “Hellbound” Heather Dobson on drums + Damean Alexander on bass for live gigs.
 The only cover we played was "Dope Money" by GG Allin.
-Broke up in 1999, 5-song 7-inch EP released on Reanimator Records in 2000.
+Broke up in 1999, 5-song 7-inch EP recorded in 2018 and released on Reanimator Records in 2000.
 Reunited with all-original lineup, playing 06/06/16 at the Casbah and recorded an album yet to be released.

 VAMP AND THE RATS

 VAMP AND THE RATS - age 19, 1996. bass guitar. gothic/deathrock band based in Chula Vista; we were 3 guys and 2 girls, all of us Mexican-Americans.
 Nacho on drums, Richie Soberanes on guitar, Aurora Celiceo on lead vocals and her bf at the time Chris also on vocals.
 I wrote and sang a song called "God Save Me From Your Followers".
 Played the Che Cafe and a hardcore straightedge house party, then broke up but I can't remember why.
 Unfortunately, we never made any recordings.